 The Brahmin woke up in the morning, took a bath, picked up his cloth bundle and left for the King’s palace, totally unaware of what had taken place at night.
 He reached the royal court.
 The courtroom was full of courtiers and King Bhoj was seated on his throne.
 The Brahmin slowly moved forward.
-He fell at the King’s feet and said, “It is said that one should not go empty handed to meet a king, God and Guru (spiritual master); so, I have brought a small gift for you.
+He fell at the King’s feet and said, “It is said that one should not go empty-handed to meet a king, God and Guru (spiritual master); so, I have brought a small gift for you.
 Kindly accept it.”
 Saying this, he loosened the knot of the cloth bundle.
-To his surprise, instaed of the sugarcane stalks a few half-burnt wooden sticks fell on the ground.
+To his surprise, instead of the sugarcane stalks, a few half-burnt wooden sticks fell on the ground.
 The Brahmin was terrified.
 He was speechless.
 This was an insult to the King.
-All the courtiers started shouting, “Punish this Brahmin."
+All the courtiers started shouting, “Punish this Brahmin!”

-Just then, Kalidas who was till now silently watching all this broke his silence and said, “Listen everyone, please calm down.
-You are all misunderstanding the Brahmin.
+Just then, Kalidas who was silently watching all this broke his silence and said, “Listen, everyone please calm down.
+You have all misunderstood the Brahmin.
 He does not mean to insult the King.
 He is a wise Brahmin, who has tremendous knowledge about Vedic rituals.
 However, he is stricken with poverty.
 The poor fellow is unable to tell this plight to the King, so he has tried to explain his plight by bringing these half-burnt sticks.
 These sticks are a symbol of his poverty.
 Look at these sticks; they are half burnt and half fresh.
-This means that because of his poverty he is neither die nor live.
+This means that because of his poverty he is neither able to die nor live.
 He is in such a pitiful condition.
-So, I request the King to give him monetary help, so that he can live a good life.”
+So, I request the King to help him monetarily, so that he can live a good life.”

 On hearing these words from Kalidas, all the courtiers were speechless.
-King Bhoj was convinced with Kalidas’s explanation.
+King Bhoj was convinced by Kalidas’s explanation.
 He gave a handful of jewels to the poor Brahmin.
-The Brahnin left the palace with pride and happiness.
-He thanked Kalidas for his help.
+The Brahmin left the palace happily.
+He later profusely thanked Kalidas for his help.

 Children, this shows that one who is honest and quick-witted is always successful.